fineanmol/plant-tree/README.md

-🎍 Updated on Wed, 18 Jun 2025 10:54:13 GMT
+🌾 Updated on Wed, 18 Jun 2025 10:06:51 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."